xdmushui/partner-center-sdk/develop/get-invoice-unbilled-consumption-lineitems.md

 ---
 title: Get invoice unbilled commercial consumption line items
-description: You can get a collection of unbilled commercial consumption line item details for a specified invoice. ms.date: 10/23/2019 ms.localizationpriority: medium
+description: You can get a collection of unbilled commercial consumption line item details for a specified invoice using the Partner Center APIs. ms.date: 10/23/2019 ms.localizationpriority: medium
 ---